 Unless otherwise specifically indicated in this Agreement or as mentioned below, there shall be no reduction in base salaries.
-If an employee requests in writing to be reclassified to a lower classification or is affected under Article 46 (Workforce Adjustment), and his/her current salary exceeds the maximum salary level for the lower classification, his/her salary will be reduced to the maximum salary level of the lower classification.
+If an employee requests in writing to be reclassified to a lower classification or is affected under Article 45 (Workforce Adjustment), and their current salary exceeds the maximum salary level for the lower classification, their salary will be reduced to the maximum salary level of the lower classification.

-An employee who has been promoted and is not confirmed or elects not to accept the promotion during the trial period will be returned to the employee's previous classification at the previous rate of pay, consistent with all of Article 37.6 (Hiring and Promotion).
+An employee who has been promoted and is not confirmed or elects not to accept the promotion during the trial period will be returned to the employee's previous classification at the previous rate of pay, consistent with all of Article 36.6 (Hiring and Promotion).